tshino/vscode-kb-macro/DESIGN.md

     - `kb-macro.playback`
     - `kb-macro.repeatPlayback`
     - `kb-macro.repeatPlaybackTillEndOfFile`
-- Commands that will be processed in FIFO manner with an internal command queue
+2. Commands that will be processed in FIFO manner with an internal command queue:
     - `kb-macro.wrap`
-- Commands that can be executed anytime
+3. Commands that can be executed anytime:
     - `kb-macro.abortPlayback`

-For example, the command `kb-macro.playback` could take even multiple seconds due to a long sequence of a macro, and if the user requests another playback during playback we should not make the new playback start immediately.
-But the command `kb-macro.abortPlayback` should be able to be invoked during playback and stop the playback immediately.
+For example, the command `kb-macro.playback` could take even multiple seconds or more due to a long sequence of a macro, and if the user requests another playback during playback it is not expected to start the new playback immediately.
+But the command `kb-macro.abortPlayback` is another type of command, and it should be able to be executed during playback to stop it immediately.

 ## Testing